Courses-journey/cpp-cherno/README.md

 ```

 - The main difference from `while` that do will execute at least one time no matter what is the condition

+# Control Flow in C++ (continue, break, return)

+## continue

+- can only used in loop
+- Function
+  - Go to next iteration of this loop
+  - Skip the current iteration

+## break

+- Primarly used in loops and used in switch statement.
+- Function
+  - Get out of the loop | end the loop

+## return

+- U can say it's the most powerfull
+- Function
+  - Get out of the entire function.
+- Code below it is a dead code